Azure/aks-engine-azurestack/README.md

-# AKS Engine - Units of Kubernetes on Azure!
+# AKS Engine - Units of Kubernetes on Azure Stack Hub

-## Project status

-This project is deprecated for Azure public cloud customers.
-Please consider using [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/#overview) for managed Kubernetes or [Cluster API Provider Azure](https://github.com/kubernetes-sigs/cluster-api-provider-azure) for self-managed Kubernetes.
-There are no new features planned; this project will only be updated for CVEs & similar, with Kubernetes 1.24 as the final version to receive updates.

-For use on [Azure Stack Hub product](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-kubernetes-aks-engine-overview) this project is fully supported until [AKS on Azure Stack Hub](https://docs.microsoft.com/en-us/azure-stack/user/aks-overview) reaches General Availability at which time it will be deprecated.
-AKS on Azure Stack Hub is in Public Preview as of December 2021; we encourage customers to test it.

 ## Overview

-AKS Engine is an ARM template-driven way to provision a self-managed Kubernetes cluster on Azure.
-By leveraging [ARM (Azure Resource Manager)][ARM], AKS Engine helps you create, destroy and maintain clusters provisioned with basic IaaS resources in Azure.
-AKS Engine has limited support for ongoing operational capabilities such as scaling, in-place upgrade, and extensions.
-The [Cluster API Provider for Azure a.k.a.
-CAPZ](https://capz.sigs.k8s.io/) provides more complete operational capabilities.
-AKS Engine remains the tool for managing Kubernetes clusters on Azure Stack Hub as CAPZ does not yet work there.
+AKS Engine is an ARM template-driven way to provision a self-managed Kubernetes cluster on Azure Stack Hub.
+By leveraging [ARM (Azure Resource Manager)][ARM], AKS Engine helps you create, destroy and maintain clusters provisioned with basic IaaS resources in Azure Stack Hub.

 ## Getting started

 - Read the [CLI Overview](docs/tutorials/cli-overview.md) for a list of features provided by the `aks-engine-azurestack` command line tool.

-- The [Quickstart Guide](docs/tutorials/quickstart.md) describes how to download the latest release of `aks-engine-azurestack` for your environment, and demonstrates how to use `aks-engine-azurestack` to create a Kubernetes cluster on Azure that you will manage and customize.
+- The [Quickstart Guide](docs/tutorials/quickstart.md) describes how to download the latest release of `aks-engine-azurestack` for your environment, and demonstrates how to use `aks-engine-azurestack` to create a Kubernetes cluster on Azure Stack Hub that you will manage and customize.

-- The [complete body of documentation can be found here][docs].
+- The complete body of documentation can be found [here][docs] and [here][ms-docs].

-Please see the [FAQ][] for answers about AKS Engine and its progenitor ACS-Engine.
+Please see the [FAQ][] for answers about AKS Engine.

 ## Join the community

-We encourage AKS Engine users to evaluate moving to AKS or to CAPZ, per the [project status](#project-status).

-For existing users of AKS Engine, the [community guide][community] and [developer guide][developer-guide] are available, as is the [#aks-engine-dev Slack channel](https://kubernetes.slack.com/archives/CU1CXUHN0).
+Want to get involved?
+The [community guide][community] covers everything you need to know about the AKS Engine community and how you can contribute.
+The [developer guide][developer-guide] will help you onboard as a developer.

 ## Support